 Use and maintenance of stone

 Treatments make stone easier to maintain and clean, thus prolonging its life.
-Maintenance is easy and, if done regularly and effectively, increases the beauty of our stone in time.
-In fact, our customers often say that the appearance of the stone improves with age!
+Maintenance is easy and, if it's done regularly and effectively, increases the beauty of our stone in time.
+In fact, our customers often say that the appearance of the stone improves with ages!

 Below are some simple tips on how to clean the stone: